-Biology (A) and Human Biology (A) are designed for those students who are interested in the study of Biology, but who do not need a tertiary accredited course.
+Biology (A) and Health Science (A) are designed for those students who are interested in the study of Biology, but who do not need a tertiary accredited course.
 Students who are interested in a career in health or nutrition would benefit from the units offered in Biology (A).

-Assessment in Biology and Human Biology (T/A)
+Assessment in Biology and Health Sciencve (T/A)

-- models

-- commentary

-- debate

-- portfolio/journal

-- field work

-- investigation

-- document/source analysis

-- practical report

-- role play

-- research report

-- test/quiz

-- seminar/workshop/lecture

-- poster

-- response to stimulus

-- essay

-- multimedia presentation

-- creative response

-- interview

-- discussion forum

-- rationale/validation

-- practical skills
+Assessment Tasks and Assessment Criteria

+Suggested tasks Individual tasks may incorporate one or more of the following: models commentary debate portfolio/journal field work investigation document/source analysis practical report role play research report test/quiz seminar/workshop/lecture poster response to stimulus essay multimedia presentation creative response interview discussion forum rationale/validation practical skills